iwirsing/Module-18-Social-Network-API/README.md

 ## Test

-Test the routes by performing HTTP endpoint testing using Postman.
+Test the routes by performing HTTP endpoint testing using Postman or Insomnia or any other similar application.

 ## Questions?